ferd/tend/README.md

 Which works.
 Division has been removed.

-Better than this, _TEND_ can also handle OTP applications that have been packaged as a `.zip` file, iff they are possible to build with `make` (a `Makefile` is present), a local copy of `rebar` (`rebar` is in the directory), or using `Emakefiles` for Erlang code.
+Better than this, _TEND_ can also handle OTP applications that have been packaged as a `.zip` file, iff they are possible to build with `make` (a `Makefile` is present), a local copy of `rebar` (`rebar` is in the directory, or `rebar.config` is there and rebar is installed), or using `Emakefiles` for Erlang code.
 For example, Cowboy 0.6.0 is compiled using a `Makefile`.
 If I just go on github and grab the `.zip` of its 0.6.0 tag (see [https://github.com/extend/cowboy/tags](https://github.com/extend/cowboy/tags)):

     5> tend:load("https://github.com/extend/cowboy/zipball/0.6.0").
     Compiling app in /home/ferd/code/apps/extend-cowboy-0c2e222